GLOBAL MARKETS-Stocks stall as firm Fed reins in China rally

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Tom Westbrook in Singapore, Editing by William Maclean and David Evans)
+(Additional reporting by Tom Westbrook in Singapore, Editing by William Maclean, David Evans and Alex Richardson)

 ((marc.jones@thomsonreuters.com; +44 (0)20 7513 4042; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))